lizdotsh/minlizhash/README.md

 # Liz's MinHash Implimentation

 This is a simple implimentation of the MinHash LSH deduplication algorithm.
 See more: https://en.wikipedia.org/wiki/MinHash.
 Not meant to be performant or actually used, created as learning exercise.
 I don't think it performs too terribly though, mostly just limited by no vectorized hashing functions.
+Also would highly appreciate any feedback on the code / in general.

 ## Basic Usage